-Matteo Lambertini is assistant professor and consultant in medical oncology at the IRCCS Ospedale Policlinico San Martino – University of Genova in Genova (Italy).
+Prof. Matteo Lambertini is Associate Professor and consultant in medical oncology at the University of Genova – IRCCS Ospedale Policlinico San Martino in Genova (Italy).

-During his medical oncology training, he had the opportunity to work and collaborate with several national and international leading experts in the field; these experiences have played a crucial role to deepen his skills in the management of breast cancer in young women.
+During his medical oncology training, he had the opportunity to work and collaborate with several national and international leading experts in the field; these experiences have played a crucial role in deepening his skills in the management of breast cancer in young women.